 Our counselors are certified in the use of the Danger Assessment, which was developed by Jacquelyn Campbell, PhD, of Johns Hopkins University, and which helps to predict an abused woman’s risk of being killed by her intimate partner.

 While we cannot predict what will happen to any individual victim, there are risk factors associated with domestic violence homicides; and we help victims identify how many of the risk factors apply to them.

 We are a safe place where survivors can break the silence about abuse, begin to heal, and learn:

 To respond effectively to the needs of survivors, we maintain a directory of community resources and have close working relationships with many service providers and governmental departments in the community with the resources survivors need to secure safety, justice, independence, and healing from the trauma of abuse.

 Certain crime victims are eligible for compensation through the New York State Office of Victim Services (OVS).
 We help crime victims determine if they are eligible for OVS compensation; and if they are, we help them prepare and submit the application.

 We teach self-advocacy skills and assist survivors in securing rights, benefits, or other needed services.
 This might include emergency housing, financial assistance, intervening with employers, creditors, schools, churches, medical providers, private insurance companies, workers compensation, and public assistance.

 We help survivors empower themselves with the skills to navigate the courts and the criminal justice system.
-We advocate for survivors, accompany them to court, and work with legal service providers to secure safety and justice.
+The Hope’s Door Legal Center helps victims seeking orders of protection, pursuing divorces, establishing custody, and fighting for child support, among other civil legal needs.
+We also have counselors advocate for survivors and accompany them to court.

 Abuse is even more difficult for multi-cultural and immigrant victims due to language and cultural barriers, discrimination, immigration hurdles and legal status.